compiler-dept/speck/README.md

 To get started using `Speck` for your tests, you just have to copy the files `speck.c` and `speck.h` into the root folder of your C project.
-Create a folder called `spec`:
+Create a folder called `spec` that will hold your test suites:

     $ mkdir spec

-You will need to add some rule to your `Makefile` in order to compile `speck` and your tests.
+You will need to add some rules to your `Makefile` in order to compile `speck` and your tests.

-The first rule you need to add is the the list of test suites:
+The first rule you need to add, is the list of test suites:

     SUITES=$(patsubst %.c, %.so, $(wildcard spec/*.c))